SAP-archive/cloud-ariba-discovery-rfx-to-external-marketplace-ext/README.md

 ## Register a Discovery RFX Publication to External Marketplace Application in SAP Ariba Developer Portal

-You already have an account for Ariba Developer Portal.
-Open the [guide](https://developer.ariba.com/api/guides) and follow the steps to register a new SAP Ariba Open APIs application. that will be used against SAP Ariba Open APIs sandbox environment.
+You already have an account for SAP Ariba Developer Portal.
+Open the [guide](https://developer.ariba.com/api/guides) and follow the steps to register a new SAP Ariba Open APIs application that will be used against SAP Ariba Open APIs sandbox environment.
 At the end, you should have an application key related to the SAP Ariba Open APIs application.
 You will need it in order to call the Discovery RFX Publication to External Marketplace API, the sandbox environment.

 > *Production access:*
 When you want to work against production environment you should first [promote your application for production access](https://developer.ariba.com/api/guides).
-At the end, you will have an API key and OAuth client related to the registered SAP Ariba Open APIs application.
+At the end, besides the application key, you will have a set of credentials (Service Provider user and Service Provider password) related to the registered SAP Ariba Open APIs application.
 You need them in order to call the Discovery RFX Publication to External Marketplace API production environment.

 <a name="build_deploy"/>